 Avocados are one of my family's favourite “fruit vegetables”.
 Join us in our deep dive into this delicious superfood and discover our favourite avocado varieties, nutritional info and how to choose, store and prep them.

-Technically avocados are a fruit because they have a seed inside and are also members of the laurel plant family just like bay leaves.
+Technically avocados are a fruit because they have a seed inside and are also members of the laurel plant family, just like bay leaves.

-- Contain the minerals potassium (helps to regulate blood pressure) and manganese (helps to regulate of brain and nerve function).
+- Contain the minerals potassium (helps to regulate blood pressure) and manganese (helps to regulate brain and nerve function).

 - Also, contain dietary fibre for a healthy bowel.

-Shepard – are longer and more elongated with a thin skin and a smooth glossy green skin which stays green.
+Shepard Avocados – are longer and more elongated with a thin skin and a smooth glossy green skin which stays green.
 They remain firm when ripe with a nutty flavour and buttery texture.
 The only Avocado that doesn’t turn brown when cut.
 Great for salads.

-- The majority of avocados are sold unripe as they bruise less easily.
-Make sure that your avocados are firm, heavy and on the large size as this usually means that there is more flesh than the pit.
+- They sell the majority of avocados unripe as they bruise less easily.
+Make sure that your avocados are firm, heavy, and on the large size, as this usually means that there is more flesh than the pit.